How to Select a Printer Tray with Tray Selector

 End Sub

-that you want to call before your profile prints, then you setup your macros in the dialog box as shown below.
-Clicking the profile button will now first call AboutToPrint with the string “TraySelector” which will display a MessageBox on the screen.
-You can call a macro with between zero and 5 arguments.
-Tray Selector uses a call to Application.Run details hereto run the macros specified.
+You can call this macro before your profile prints.
+Clicking the profile button will now first call AboutToPrint with the string "TraySelector" which will display a MessageBox on the screen.

 You can also chain buttons together to make them call each other.
 This means that the user only needs to click one button and after the printing has finished, the next button will automatically be called.
-To do this just call the inbuilt macro TsPrintFromProfile1 to invoke the first button.
-TsPrintFromProfile1 up to TsPrintFromProfile20 exist.
-Be careful not to create a loop or TraySelector will loop around clicking each profile button.

-Clicking Tray Selector buttons and access other functions from your own macros.
+Clicking Tray Selector buttons and access other functions from your own macros

-Example 1.
-Simply click the first Tray Selector button
+Example 1: Simply click the first Tray Selector button

 Sub ClickFirstButton()